Get it all with Creative Cloud All Apps.

 - Find the specific app you want and click Install or Download.

 Most Adobe apps run on Apple MacBooks as well as other Apple computers with Intel processors or Apple silicon processors.
 Some Adobe apps now run natively on Apple computers with Apple silicon chips.
-And others can be install on computers powered by Apple silicon chips and run using Rosetta 2 technology.
+And others can be installed on computers powered by Apple silicon chips and run using Rosetta 2 technology.

 Learn more about Adobe app compatibility with Apple silicon.